Put Materials on Reserve

 - Additional Resources on Copyright

-The Confidentiality of Kreitzberg Library Records policy applies to reserve materials.
-We cannot let you know who has checked out or not checked out your materials.
+- Are covered under the Confidentiality of Kreitzberg Library Records policy.
+We cannot let you know who has checked out or not checked out reserve materials.

 What You Need to Do